shaise/FreeCAD_FastenersWB/README.md

 <details>
   <summary><i>Expand this section for a synopsis on how to use this workbench</i></summary>

+**Note:** this info is also available on http://theseger.com/projects/2015/06/fasteners-workbench-for-freecad/

 #### Where to Start

 Usage is pretty straightforward: